iovsiann/webcam-mount-for-common-webcams/README.md

 # handy-webcam-holder
-Handy webcam holder for Voron 2.4, 3D printers using 2020 extrusions - fits common webcam that have a horizontal tube-like hole in the back.
+Handy webcam holder for Voron 2.4, 3D printers using 2020 extrusions.
+It fits common webcams that have a horizontal tube-like hole in the back - and mounts to the aforementioned 2020 extrusions.

 ![Photo of handy webcam holder mounted on Voron 2.4R2](Images/webcam_photo2.jpg)
 ![Photo of handy webcam holder mounted on Voron 2.4R2](Images/webcam_photo1.jpg)